 Sal Maglie Stadium has been the premier stadium for baseball in Niagara Fall’s since the stadium opened in 1939.
 Originally named Hyde Park Stadium until 1983, the ballpark currently has a max capacity of 4,000.
 The stadium know known as Sal Maglie Stadium is named in dedication to Sal Maglie was born and raised in Niagara Falls, NY and spanned a Major League career from 1945-1958 with the New York Giants, Cleveland Indians, Brooklyn Dodgers, New York Yankees and the St. Louis Cardinals.
 Along the way he won 119 games with 862 strikeouts and finished with 1 World Series championship in 1954 with the New York Giants.
 His most famous loss came against Don Larsen in his perfect game in Game 5 of the 1956 World Series.
 Nicknamed “Sal the Barber”, due to his tendency to pitch high and inside or other wise known as giving the batter a close shave.
 A barber chair can be found behind home plate in the concourse of Sal Maglie Stadium in his memory.
 Owned by the city of Niagara Falls, the stadium is operated by Niagara International Sports and Entertainment.

-The Niagara Power are currently owned and operated under the Niagara University College of Hospitality and Tourism Management, as part of the Sport Management Program.
-Dr. Patrick Tutka will be the Director of the revamped Niagara Power and will bring alongside nearly 25 sport management students and Dr. Cheryl Rode, Dr. Joel Reynolds, Cal Kern to oversee, and operate game days at Sal Maglie Stadium.
-Dr. Tutka was responsible in the push for the College Of Hospitality and Tourism Management to purchase the club.
+The Niagara Power are currently owned and operated under the Niagara University College of Hospitality, Sport, and Tourism Management.
+Dr. Patrick Tutka, Associate Professor at Niagara University, was responsible to purchase the club.
 The Power will play in the PGCBL’s western division along with the Batavia Muckdogs, Elmira Pioneers, Jamestown Tarpskunks, Geneva Red Wings, and Newark Pilots.
-The Power will play a 47 game schedule with 24 home games this season at Sal Maglie Stadium between June 3rd and July 28th for the regular season.
+The Power will play a 47 game schedule.
 The top 2 teams in each PGCBL division will qualify for the playoffs, which can continue to Mid-August.